xwang0176/obsidian-agent-context/README.md

 If the answer is no, delete `.agent_context/` and ignore or delete the generated pointer file.
 No workflow lock-in.

-## What it does not do
+## What it does NOT do

-Obsidian Agent Context is intentionally not another heavy AI layer.
+Obsidian Agent Context is intentionally NOT another heavy AI layer.

-It does not:
+It does NOT:

 - upload your notes
 - call OpenAI, Anthropic, or any other model provider